rahmlad-aramide/rahmlad-aramide/README.md

 ## Welcome to my profile,
 # I'm Abdrahman Oladimeji

-I'm a front-end engineer, speaker, and community manager.
+I'm a front-end software developer, speaker, and community organizer.
 I specialize in creating seamless, high-performance web and mobile applications.
 With a passion for modern JavaScript/Typescript frameworks, I build interactive experiences using React, Next.js, and React Native.

 - 🔧 I've worked on several projects where I focus on enhancing user interfaces and improving frontend architectures.